HealthCatalyst/healthcareai-r/README.md

    - Make small commits after getting a small piece working
    - Push often so your changes are backed up.
 See [here](https://gist.github.com/blackfalcon/8428401#push-your-branch) for more

+5) Early on, create a [pull request](https://yangsu.github.io/pull-request-tutorial/) such that Levi and co. can discuss the changes that you're making.
+Conversation is good.

-5) When you're done with the issue you chose, do the following
+6) When you're done with the issue you chose, do the following

    1. Merge the master branch into your topic branch (so that you have the latest changes from master)